flatironinstitute/sciware/28_CCB/main.md

 ## Setting up FUSE for cluster
-- Install FUSE and SSHFS (may already be installed on linux, or should be in your package manager; on OSX download them [here](https://www.fuse-t.org)).
+1. Install FUSE and SSHFS
+    - Linux: may already be installed on linux, or easily downloaded through a package manager
+    - OSX: download them from [here](https://www.fuse-t.org)).
-- Make sure you can `ssh rusty` (from inside the FI network) or `ssh gateway` (from outside), following the [RemoteConnect](https://wiki.flatironinstitute.org/SCC/RemoteConnect) instructions if necessary.
+2. Make sure you can `ssh rusty` (from inside the FI network) or `ssh gateway` (from outside),
+    - Follow the [RemoteConnect](https://wiki.flatironinstitute.org/SCC/RemoteConnect) instructions if necessary.
-- Choose which cluster directory you want to mount, such as `/mnt/home/USERNAME` or `/mnt/ceph/users/USERNAME`, and create directories on your local computers to mount to.
+3. Choose which cluster directory you want to mount, such as `/mnt/home/USERNAME` or `/mnt/ceph/users/USERNAME`, and create directories on your local computers to mount to.

 It often makes things more convenient to use paths matching the cluster.
 If you wish to do this, then type the following command